phollemans/vertigo/README.md

 #### Build and run:
 * Adjust paths in build.xml for JavaFX install directory (both modules and SDK)
 * Type `ant` to build
-* Type `ant test-netcdf` to test with a demo NetCDF file
+* Type `ant test-project -Dproject='file:myproject.vrtx'` to test with a user-specified project file
-* Type `ant test-webmap` to test with a demo tiled web map
-* Type `ant test-project` to test with a demo project file
+* Type `ant test-demo` to test with a built-in demo project file

 # Support